Walter Stoecker: The Communist Party of Germany in the 1920s

+Members of the Reichstag faction of the KPD c.
+1921.
+Sitting from left to right: Joseph Herzfeld, Clara Zetkin, Emil Eichhorn, Georg Berthelé.
+Standing from left to right: Max Heydemann, Walter Stoecker, Wilhelm Koenen, Wilhelm Bartz, Heinrich Malzahn, Paul Frölich.

 Between October and December 1920 Stoecker served as one of three editors-producers on "Kommunistische Rundschau", a short-lived political journal of which six editions appeared during that three-month period.
 In December 1920 the "Communist Party of Germany" rebranded itself as the "United Communist Party of Germany" ("Vereinigte Kommunistische Partei Deutschlands" / VKPD).
 The new name, which reflected the expansion resulting from the many members who had moved across from the USPD, was not universally used even at the time, and would be abandoned by the party leadership after barely two years.
 During 1920/21 Walter Stoecker was one of the enlarged party's six party secretaries and a member of its executive committee, (Note: The party executive committee was the governing body of the Communist Party.
 During the 1920s it morphed into the party's Central Committee.) of which, between February and August 1921, he served as co-chair, jointly with Heinrich Brandler.
 He was also one of the party's most prominent Reichstag members.

 The economic crises of the early 1920s found their echo in social and political instability.
 Instability was a particular feature of the Communist Party, with bitter ideological rivalries at the leadership level reverberating through the lower levels of the party hierarchy.
 At the Jena party congress, held during August 1921, Walter Stoecker ceased to be a member of the party's national leadership team, though he remained influential within the party apparatus, partly on account of his role in the Reichstag.